RaphaelTaglialegna/raphaelTaglialegna/README.md

 👯 I’m looking to collaborate on a company that care with people and have a good environment to learn and grow together!

-📫 How to reach me by [Email]("mailto:raphael.trcosta@gmail.com?
-Subject=Hello%20Raphael") and in my [Linkedin](https://www.linkedin.com/in/raphaeltaglialegna), I would love to talk with you!
+📫 How to reach me by [Email](mailto:raphael.trcosta@gmail.com?subject=[GitHub]Hello%20Raphael") or in my [Linkedin](https://www.linkedin.com/in/raphaeltaglialegna), I would love to recive a message from you!

 </br>
 </br>